atiselsts/spacescanner/README.md

 * display optimization history graphically for these parallel runs;
 * determine the minimal subset of parameters that gives "good enough" results for a specific objective function.

-Corunner requires the following inputs:
+CoRunner requires the following inputs:
 * a Copasi model file (`.sbml`), that
 * includes a user-defined objective function,
 * optimization parameters and methods